Welcome to Good Market Info! Click the logo to go to the directory and marketplace

 The Good Market team plays an administrative role.
 They ensure the community rules are applied consistently on a day-to-day basis.
 This includes reviewing applications submitted by enterprises and reviewing enterprises, listings, and content flagged by the public.

-If an issue arises that is outside the scope of the current community rules, the team puts the issue and a draft proposal to all Approved Enterprises affected by the issue.
+If an issue arises that is outside the scope of the current community rules, the team puts the issue and a draft proposal to all approved enterprises affected by the issue.

 Stewards are responsible for protecting the commons and ensuring that Good Market maintains its vision and values and is financially sustainable, technologically resilient, and legally compliant.
 Stewards have fiduciary board responsibilities, but they delegate decision-making regarding community rules as explained above.